luxe/unilang/README.md

 ## Skepticism
 Creating a language that could properly be the right choice for every programming domain sounds impractical.
 Domains can have opposite requirements.
 Trying to encode everything necessary for all domains would result in something so complicated, contradictory, and convoluted that it would defeat the purpose it set out to accomplish.
 It would become too difficult to use in any domain.
 These concerns are critically important, and we acknowledge them here as they have been influential in Unilang's design and development.
-If Unilang were designed in the traditional way that GPLs are, we would hit many of these problems.
+If Unilang were designed in the traditional way that GPLs are, we would certainly hit many of these problems.
 We instead take different approaches toward a language's role in facilitating software.
-Unilang is an experiment to test the validity of these concerns and to try and innovate ways around them.
-More information focusing on particular concerns will be addressed later.
+Unilang is an experiment to challenge these concerns and to try and innovate ways around them.
+We will address the particular issues later.
 For now, we simply acknowledge the ambition and scope of the project.

-## Till The End
-Unilang may never be finished.
-Like many projects it will simply grow closer toward the ideals it has set before itself.
-Since unilang is intended to be used for all facets of software engineering, we embrace the large scope of the project.
-Scope creep is only detrimental if you intend to finish something completely.
-Unilang will grow organically to meet the needs of software engineering and along the way, we will develop, record, and maintain features and capabilities provided by the language.

-## Software Ontology
-The design and implementation of Unilang is built with particular language philosophies in mind.
-This overview will discuss some of these main ideas first in order to build the foundation for the rest of Unilang.
-Unilang will also be described in the context of software engineering.
+## A Wider Net
 A primary focus when first introducing Unilang is a discussion around **encoded information** and **software-related artifacts**.
 What do we encode for software and what are the resulting software artifacts?
 We discuss what engineers need to encode while working in a problem domain, and what products should come from such an encoding.
 A conclusion is made that engineers are not encoding everything necessary due to the limitations, scope, and enforced structure of individual tools.
 Additionally, the effect of not having a universal encoding results in multiple encodings across different languages which makes maintenance less feasible over time.
 An argument is made that more concepts related to software must be semantically encoded at the language level.
 The technical aspects of making this feasible are discussed later.
 We will compare it to other programming languages to show the similarities and key differences between them.
 The key take-away from this comparison is that Unilang is not competing with other programming languages.
 It embraces all of them in its own implementation.
 By supporting more and more languages as an output, unilang can extract out paradigms and concepts universal to programing, and prove its genericness through other language toolchains.

+## Scope
 Let's start by getting you acquainted with the big picture.
 Unilang is a tool for writing software.
 And like all tools in software, it takes an input and produces an output.
 The scope of Unilang's throughput however is ambitious.
 Everything a software engineer can express around a problem domain must be encoded in the same ontology.
 We find this necessary in maximizing our current understanding of the problem domain, and adapting to its change over time.
 The output of this ontology is every chosen artifact that facilitates desired tasks in that domain.
 From a programming perspective, we unify all formal and informal languages involved around software.
 This information is then encoded as a single abstract data model which is used to create various artifacts.
 ![very high level overview of Unilang](.readme/unilang_overview.png "")